khanhnmbk/Siemens-MQTT-unsecured-library/README.md

 This is the offical MQTT library for PLC S7-1500, S7-1200 published by Siemens

 ## Getting Started
-MQTT is a light-weight for M2M communication.
+MQTT is a light-weight protocol for M2M communication.
 This library enable Siemens'PLCs (S7-1200, S7-1500) to connect to unsecured MQTT broker.

 ## Requirement